thanhtungvudata/thanhtungvudata/README.md

 - 🌏 Received Australian Global Talent Permanent Residency.
 - 🏆 Received more than AU$120K worth of cash for academic scholarships and awards.

-Detailed information is in my [CV](https://drive.google.com/file/d/1vzA-NJ_ti7fj9KMFjTDe1bnPgtziSuad/view).
+Detailed information on my projects and experience is in my [CV](https://drive.google.com/file/d/1vzA-NJ_ti7fj9KMFjTDe1bnPgtziSuad/view).

 ---